Speed (character): Thomas Shepherd

 When the Young Avengers confront the group of teenagers that have been using their name, Tommy immediately recognizes the member Coat of Arms (Lisa Molinari).
 It is revealed that Tommy knew her from "juvie" and is implied that they used to have a relationship.

 Tommy and his friends are recruited to assist in defending Asgard when it is attacked by the forces under the control of Norman Osborn.
 Specifically, Tommy is tasked with delivering a backup suit of armor to Iron Man, which is essential in winning the day.

 An older version of Tommy appears alongside the other Young Avengers in Avengers: The Children's Crusade - Young Avengers, a one-shot with the possible future timeline where the Young Avengers are grown up and now the Avengers.
 Tommy is together with Kate, who is pregnant and expecting twins.
 The timeline is the result of Iron Lad continuing to alter the timestream in an attempt to defeat Kang the Conqueror.

-When the Young Avengers disband following the events of the Children's Crusade, Tommy gets a job assembling tablet computers.
+When the Young Avengers disband following the events of Children's Crusade, Tommy gets a job assembling tablet computers.
 He eventually meets and befriends Prodigy, a former member of the New X-Men, and partners with the boy to catch a mysterious entity dressed as Patriot.
 The "not-Patriot" entity attacks Speed and dissipates his body, before leaving a horrified Prodigy behind.
 On deducing that the "not-Patriot" is a future version of one of the Young Avengers, when Prodigy kisses the not-Patriot, Tommy reappears in the not-Patriot's place with no memory of being missing, implying he is the "not-Patriot".
 Finding himself unexpectedly kissing Prodigy, he jumps back and says that Prodigy is "moving too fast".
 Later that night Tommy dances with Kate and is embraced tightly by Wiccan.

-In the one-shot Lords of Empyre: Emperor Hulkling, Speed and Prodigy now appear to be dating.
+In the one-shot Lords of Empyre: Emperor Hulkling, Speed and Prodigy appear to be dating.
 They go out drinking with Hulkling, who describes that they "always have exactly one and a half drinks and start making out".
 Their relationship status is confirmed in Marvel Voices: Pride #2021, where the characters discuss their different attitudes to being bisexual.
 For Prodigy, the label is material to his identity and helps him understand himself better, whereas Speed says "I crushed on who I crushed and... never did much worrying about the labels."

 Speed does not move to the mutant island nation of Krakoa along with Prodigy.
 He is shown visiting Prodigy at X-Factor headquarters on Krakoa by running across the ocean, rather than using the Krakoan gates.
 He later attends the Hellfire Gala and discovers the Scarlet Witch's corpse; afterwards remaining on Krakoa while X-Factor conduct the murder investigation.
 Later in the pages of NYX, after the fall of Krakoa, David explains that he has broken up with Speed some time prior, and has moved on with a new boyfriend.